 About Glee's Art Making

+I learned technique, a language, and the transformative nature of art making in school.
 I am a multimedia artist.
 I let the materials speak to me.
 I often begin with a large piece of brown rag paper and prepare it by ironing it flat, hanging it on the wall and feeling the space of it with my eyes closed.
 I look at it and try to see what is already there on the paper waiting to come out.
 I work on brown paper because I feel white has been considered clean for far too long and that bright rich colors come out when they are on a darker color.

 I believe it is possible to express the divine through surrendering to the process of art making and to the conversation initiated by the messages conveyed.
 My art is a conversation with the world.
 My conversations are difficult, but hopeful, and filled with love.